 Buyers are increasingly relying on digital resources and review websites for research about technology, with enterprise buyers now regularly using peer reviews as a major purchasing influencer.
 According to a recent report, almost 70% of the B2B buyer's journey is done before a prospect ever contacts sales.
 In another survey, conducted in 2019 by DemandBase, close to two thirds (61%) of B2B buyers said they rely more on peer recommendations and review sites than they did just a year earlier.
-The same research noted that 35% of buyers seek input from peers and existing users within the first month of the purchase process.
+The same research specifications and reviews of successes or failures."